 Leadership, communication, and teamwork are developed and strengthened through camp activities.
 Campers will learn about sharing tasks, listening to everyone’s opinions and suggestions, and assisting those with difficulties.

 2. Improve Peer Interactions and the Opportunity to Build Friendships

 So you’ve tried everything you could and still can’t figure out a solution to a problem.
 What do you do next?

 Summer camp offers countless opportunities for developing friendships through group dynamics and fostering a healthy environment.
 A recent study from the ACA (American Camp Association) has revealed that 96% of campers claimed that camp helped them create new friends.

 Children form friendships with individuals from different walks of life in these dynamic community settings.
 They eat, play games, and participate in group activities together, normalizing social interaction in a range of different contexts.

 But that’s not all.
-You can also take your pick from a wide range of thematic summer camps.
-Some have a religious component to them such as Christian Bible camps or groups from other denominations and religions.
-Many camp practices that are designed to bring religious or values education to children may include ceremonial events and customs that encourage friendship and a greater sense of belonging and identity to a group.
+You can also take your pick from a wide range of summer camps, from horse riding, adventure, theatre, or specific sports based ones such as soccer, gymnastics, tennis, swimming, to the more creative focussed such as art camp.
+Many camp practices encourage friendship and a greater sense of belonging and identity to a group.
 The shared appreciation of camp life and all the experiences that come with it, the freedom, and closeness of cabin life are all critical components in forming long-lasting friendships as well.

 Friendships are frequently more meaningful and last longer when campers share a common experience with other children in their camp.
-This can help home-schooled kids form new and lasting friendships.
+This can help home-schooled kids form new and lasting friendships in a safe environment.